sveetch/django-smart-media/docs/references.rst

 get a proper thumbnail for any supported format.

-It uses Sorl library to build the thumbnail but opposed to the Sorl tag, ``media_thumb`` will keep the original format instead of converting it to normalized one.
+It uses Sorl library to build the thumbnail but opposed to the Sorl tag, ``media_thumb`` will keep the original format instead of converting it to a normalized one.
 This is useful to preserve image when you upload a transparent PNG or an animated GIF, it won't be converted to a JPEG that would lose alpha channel or animation and may result to a weird thumbnail.

-Also it will allow SVG format but without making a thumbnail since PIL don't support it and vectorial image can be assumed to fit in any size.
+Also it will allows SVG format but without making a thumbnail since PIL don't support it and vectorial image can be assumed to fit in any size.

 Finally, be aware that you cannot convert Bitmap image to SVG and vice versa, so if you allow SVG, you need to let the argument ``format`` to ``auto`` value.

 .. automodule:: smart_media.templatetags.smart_image
-   :members:

-SVG
-***

-To ensure compatibility for both Bitmap and SVG format, we aim to ensure template tag return can be used in the same way.

-So for SVG file we return a SvgFile which implement basic attributes and methods alike Sorl ImageFile.

-.. automodule:: smart_media.thumbnailing
    :members: